sunny-Codes/SAME/README.md

 #### 1.2 Augment data
 Here we explain how to augment Skeleton dataset $S$ and Motion dataset $M$ into $S'$ and $M'$.
-- install Autodesk MotionBuilder.
+- Install Autodesk MotionBuilder.
 Autodesk supports education license for students.
 - Modify the following settings in `mobu_script/mobu_retarget.py`
     - specify `DATA_DIR`, `DATA_NAME`
-    - `batch_size`: retarget motion batch size per each random skeleton ($B$ in algorithm 2.)
+    - `batch_size`: motion batch size to retarget per each random skeleton ($B$ in algorithm 2.)
     - `iter_num`: number of retargeting iteration ($R$ in algorithm 2.)
-    - `merge_skel`: True if not using any skeletal variations
+    - `merge_skel`: whether to use a single target skeleton (True if not using any skeletal variations)
-    - `fresh_start`: In case you stopped retargeting script and wish to continue from where you stopped (rather than retargeting all over again), set `fresh_start= False`.
+    - `fresh_start`: in case you stopped retargeting script and wish to continue from where you stopped (rather than retargeting all over again), set `fresh_start= False`.
     Otherwise use True as default.
     - If bvh files contains joint names that are not included in Mobu joint names, add it to `joint_candidates`.
 Please refer to the code comments for more detail.
     - We removed finger joints from all data.
 If you want to include finger joints and retarget them, you may modify the `jointList` and `joint_candidates` properly to characterize and retarget fingers as well.